The Complete Destination Wedding Guide (2026)

 How far in advance should I book a destination wedding?

 Most destination wedding planners recommend 12–18 months in advance for popular locations like Santorini or Cancun, especially for peak seasons.
-All-inclusive resorts often require 6–12 months notice to secure preferred dates.
-Intimate elopements can sometimes be arranged with 3–4 months notice.
+Send save-the-dates 9-12 months before the wedding so guests have time to arrange travel, request time off, and budget for the trip.

 Is a destination wedding more expensive than a local wedding?